AndreasBriese/bloom/README.md

 Nonetheless bloom should work with any other form of entries.

 provides 32bit and 64bit boolsets for smaller or larger entry volumes.

-32bit - bloom' s hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html
+32bit - bloom: hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html

-64bit - bloom' s hash function is go's generic FNV64a hash
+64bit - bloom: hash function is go's generic FNV64a hash

 ###install